HB-668

 Plain Language

-When a mental health service provider uses AI to record or transcribe a therapy or counseling session, two requirements must be met: (1) the provider must disclose to the patient (or their legally authorized representative) that AI will be used and explain the specific purpose; and (2) at the initial appointment, the provider must disclose its AI use policies and obtain written or digital consent.
-If AI policies change after consent is obtained, the provider must notify all patients who previously consented.
-Unlike CA SB 243's 24-hour advance consent requirement, this bill requires disclosure and consent at the initial appointment with no minimum advance notice period.
-Consent is revocable by implication of the consent framework but no explicit revocability language appears.
+When a mental health service provider uses an AI system to record or transcribe a therapy or counseling session, two prerequisites must be met: (1) the provider must disclose to the patient (or their legally authorized representative) that AI is being used and the specific purpose of that use, and (2) at the initial appointment, the provider must disclose its AI use policies and obtain written or digital consent.
+If the provider later changes its AI policies, it must notify any patient who previously consented.
+Unlike some jurisdictions that require a 24-hour advance consent window, Virginia requires consent at the initial appointment but does not specify an advance notice period.
+The consent appears to be ongoing — the statute does not explicitly provide for revocability, though policy change notification is required.

 Statutory Text